ntoll/drogulus/README.rst

 key is appropriately signed to ensure that nodes can check the provenance of the key/value being stored.

-In a global sense, the user is their public/private key pair.
+In a global sense, the user is their public/private key pair and is the only form of identity they need.

 The network of nodes is ad hoc in nature and can grow / shrink with minimum risk of data loss.